mkoeppel/Markov_Market/README.md

 5. What are the revenues per section, which is the most profitable one?
 6. Calculate transition probability matrix.

-Additionally, to optimize customer experience while shopping, we provide a simulation of customers in this supermarket using OOP.
+The python-script provides the code for the simulation and visualization of customer behaviour using OOP.
 However, our supermarket underwent certain changes while programming (so it would be more entertaining), therefore the original sections changed:

 1. dairy --> celebrities